 Wait times, special orders, and regular face-to-face check-ins with wait staff make restaurants the perfect breeding ground for angry customers to blow up when something does not go as planned.

-We have all seen a customer give an earful to a server or manager in a restaurant.
+We have all seen a customer give an earful to a server or business manager in a restaurant.
 I have seen irate customers complain about inaccurate wait time estimates, long waits to get food, and incorrect meals.
 When a customer has a special order, they shouldn’t be surprised that it doesn’t come exactly right.
 But that doesn’t always stop them from making sure everyone in the restaurant knows how mad they are about their experience.

 I mentioned Nordstrom in the introduction of this article as a company known for great customer service.
 There is a famous, though likely untrue, story that a Nordstrom once gave a refund for snow tires purchased from the location’s former tenant.
 Regardless of its origin, this story shows the lengths a company may be willing to go to in order to keep a customer happy.
 But not all companies operate to the same level of service.